SunsetWan/translationArchive/Episode 6.md

 <v Erica Sadun>And you get those automatically when you do auto complete because the names are right there.
 It is expected that when you set the font, that is the vocabulary, the language you're going to use to describe your text.

 00:13:44.918 --> 00:13:46.458
-<v Paul Hudson>Yeah, well, it works both ways.
+<v Paul Hudson>_Yeah, well, it works both ways_.
 I

 00:13:46.848 --> 00:14:17.408
 <v Kateryna Gridina>also think that possibility is a big topic for a lot of different companies because people don't want to invest so much time, and sometimes they just forget about it, and maybe it was not so important topic for some companies, you know, like look, say the truth.
 Sometimes it's not just that important.
 And now when you can do this just out of the box without putting too much effort and it just basically it works.
 It's amazing.
 And I think a lot of people will be very grateful that you have this functionality.

 00:14:18.108 --> 00:14:36.458
-<v Paul Hudson>So Erica can ask you a question because, you know, you have, you know, that brag a tall well, like a person.
+<v Paul Hudson>So Erica can ask you a question because, you know, you have, you know, _that brag a tall well,_ like a person.
 But you've been fairly central to the way swift evolution has come along.
-You had Maur approved a proposal than anybody else.
-Really?
-Anyone apple or rejected?
-I realized that as well.
+You had more approved a proposal than anybody else. _Really?
+Anyone apple or rejected?_ I realized that as well.
 I

 00:14:36.468 --> 00:14:38.318
 <v Erica Sadun>think I hold the record for rejected.